 Ready to turn your home's style up a notch?
 These are the best home décor brands our editors swear by, and the products they adore.

-"Article offers beautiful midcentury modern designs at a relatively affordable price.
-I love that I can find great pieces that fit within my budget."
+"Article offers beautiful midcentury modern designs at a relatively affordable price," Assistant Editor Christie Calucchia says.
+She loves that Article offers great pieces that always fit within her budget.

 Lambert & Fils

 "Garza Marfa is another favorite, I love the way the bright textiles pair with my neutral furniture pieces.
 I'm also reminded of Marfa (a favorite place of mine) every time I look at its stuff.
-I've got my eye on the Desert Blanket in purple right now."
+I've got my eye on the Desert Blanket in purple right now," says Gallagher.

-"I'm a vintage lover at heart, and Coming Soon carries an interesting mix of new and old pieces that are undeniably unique--even just browsing the website is entertaining.
+If you're always scouring antique markets for unique founds, check out Coming Soon.
+"I'm a vintage lover at heart, and Coming Soon carries an interesting mix of new and old pieces that are undeniably unique," says Lifestyle News Editor Kelly Clark.
+"Even just browsing the website is entertaining!
 I'm always a sucker for retro statement furniture like this swivel chair."

-"This San Francisco–based boutique makes shopping for essentials cutlery and tableware fun—I love its take on the terrapcotta trend with these spatterware pitchers."
+"This San Francisco–based boutique makes shopping for essentials like cutlery and tableware fun—I love its take on the terracotta trend with these spatterware pitchers," says Clark.

 "I recently stumbled upon this online shop while searching for art to update my bedroom.
-There's something soothing about the graphic lines that makes me want to hang these prints on my walls stat."
+There's something soothing about the graphic lines that makes me want to hang these prints on my walls stat," says Beauchamp.

 Hawkins New York

 "It’s impossible to visit this brand's West Village store without finding something you love.
 I’ve had its colored metal trays on my list for a while.
-They work perfectly on a round coffee table."
+They work perfectly on a round coffee table," Miura says.